-Apple has long been seen as a leader in providing access to the internet and as a champion of privacy and security, stating “Privacy is a fundamental human right.”
+Apple has long been seen as a leader in the provision of access to the internet and as a champion of privacy and security, stating “Privacy is a fundamental human right.”

-VPNs not only allow access to information but they provide critical, safe communication channels for Tibetans, Uyghurs and Chinese dissidents and human rights defenders working to secure basic rights and freedoms.
+VPNs not only allow access to information but they provide critical, safe communication channels for Tibetans, Uyghurs, and Chinese dissidents and human rights defenders working to secure basic rights and freedoms.

-In October 2019, Apple removed HKmap.live; a crowdsourcing app being used Hong Kong residents, journalists and tourists to see where protests and police build-up are happening to allow areas to be avoided and to stay safe.
+In October 2019, Apple removed HKmap.live; a crowdsourcing app being used by Hong Kong residents, journalists, and tourists to see where protests and police build-up are happening to allow areas to be avoided and to stay safe.